Laadso/Before-After-Slider-/README.md

-# Code-Fiddles
+# Before & After SLider

-Pieces of HTML/CSS + JS for Web Functions
+Simple HTML/CSS + JS For showing a before & after slider in a mobile oriented setting.

-Simple Code Pieces for user experience & other improvments for Ecommerce
+Ideal for product descriptions in Ecommerce or landing pages.